 Greta Helms’ contributions as a female pioneer during a significant modernisation process which the Swedish book trade and book market underwent are, in many ways, similar to other 20th century female role models such as Valfrid Palmgren of the public libraries, and Greta Renborg.
 They were all early introducers of novel ideas.
 Greta Helms was active during the 1930s and 1940s within BMF, the bookshop assistants’ union, as secretary, board member, and editor of its journal.
 She was active in trade matters, set up a training stipend fund, gave talks, taught at the Svenska bokhandel school, and devised a correspondence course in selling techniques.
 She was always one step ahead, but was not lacking in an ability to look back and evaluate which direction developments were headed.

 Greta Helms the businesswoman bubbled with vitality when she described her newly-established company Rediviva in an interview.
 At last she was able to make all the decisions herself.
 She always remained a bookseller at heart.
 She had started off by selling Christmas magazines in Östergötland as a child, in the old days when she had been hampered by the limitations of small companies.
 “Books will continue to be produced.
 But when you cannot sell them you will quickly go out of business.
 A seller must be painfully concerned with sales”, Greta Helms said revealing the wisdom of her many years in the trade.

-Greta Helms died in 1990 and lies at the Skogs cemetery in Stockholm.
+Greta Helms died in 1990 and lies at The Woodland Cemetery in Stockholm.